Design an in-memory order matching engine

 - `timestamp` or sequence number (arrival time)

-- `type` (e.g., LIMIT, MARKET; you can assume at least LIMIT orders must be supported)
+- `type` (e.g., LIMIT, MARKET; assume at minimum LIMIT must be supported)

 - **Bid side:** buy limit orders, sorted by descending price, then by time (price–time priority).